jrief/django-formset/docs/source/dialog-model-forms.rst

 	        return True

 Here we create the dialog form ``ChangeReporterDialogForm``.
-It inherits from ``DialogModelForm`` and is a combination of the well known Django ModelForm_ and the :ref:`dialog-forms` from the previous chapter.
+It inherits from ``DialogModelForm`` and is a combination of the well known Django ModelForm_ and :ref:`dialog-forms` from the previous chapter.
 In class ``Meta`` we specify the model and the form fields.
 Since we also want to edit existing objects from our model ``Reporter``, we need a hidden identifier for reference.
 Here we use the hidden field named ``id``, which points to the primary key of an editable ``Reporter`` object.

 .. _ModelForm: https://docs.djangoproject.com/en/stable/topics/forms/modelforms/